Cesarcoder/clariclaim/README.md

 - Sumplemental Claim $199.99
 - 20 Min Consultation $129.99
 - Will Refer a Qualified Public Adjuster In your Area FREE

+if there is extra damage, we will ask them to pay for supplemental room

+If they click yes, we need to add "Room Name", "Room dimensions (L x W x H) and the abilit yto add more than one room

+Ok - also if on stage 1 "Is there room is missing" then on stage 2 they have the option for "supplemental claim" if this is not checked we will omit it